koding/kdlearn/guides/hello-world/java/index.md

 ## Implementation

-The first thing you need to do is to create a file called `helloworld.java` in your Koding VM and paste the bellow snippet into it.
+The first thing you need to do is to create a file called `Main.java` in your Koding VM and paste the bellow snippet into it.

 ```
 public class Main {